Back To Search Results

 Infant Respiratory Distress

-Infant respiratory distress is the leading cause of death in premature babies.
-Type II pneumocytes produce surfactant starting around 20 weeks gestation, but it is not fully secreted until nearly 30 weeks of pregnancy.
+Infant respiratory distress is the leading cause of death in premature babies.[37]
+Type II pneumocytes produce surfactant starting around 20 weeks of gestation, but its full secretion does not occur until nearly 30 weeks of pregnancy.
 Without ample surfactant, premature infants cannot overcome the collapsing surface tension in the respiratory alveoli.
-Physicians hope to prevent infant respiratory distress when a patient goes into premature labor by offering the parent glucocorticoids.[27]
-Glucocorticoids stimulate the production of surfactant in the fetus and may increase its production enough to help the infant overcome any potential respiratory distress.
-Testing for fetal lung maturity may be performed on the amniotic fluid by several methods, including the measurement of phospholipids in amniotic fluid (phosphatidylglycerol (PG) or lecithin-sphingomyelin ratio) and the lamellar body counts (LBC).
+When a patient goes into premature labor, Clinicians administer glucocorticoids to help prevent infant respiratory distress.[38]
+Glucocorticoids stimulate surfactant production in the fetus and may increase its production enough to help the infant overcome any potential respiratory distress.
+Testing for fetal lung maturity may be performed on the amniotic fluid by several methods, including the measurement of phospholipids in amniotic fluid (phosphatidylglycerol or lecithin-sphingomyelin ratio) and lamellar body counts.

 Emphysema

-The most common cause of emphysema is smoking; although, it can be caused by repetitive inhalation of any foreign particulate material.
-Emphysema, or chronic obstructive pulmonary disease (COPD), is characterized by poor airflow and difficulty exhaling because of narrowing bronchioles and the destruction of the alveolar wall.
-The collapse of the alveoli results in a significant loss of surface area for gas exchange.
+The primary cause of emphysema is smoking, though repeated inhalation of foreign particulate material can also contribute to its development.
+Emphysema, or chronic obstructive pulmonary disease, is characterized by restricted airflow and difficulty exhaling due to narrowed bronchioles and the destruction of the alveolar walls.
+The collapse of alveoli leads to a significant loss of surface area for gas exchange.

-Healthcare professionals assume that the destruction of the alveolar wall is a result of excessive lysis of elastin in the interalveolar septum.
-The abundance of macrophages and neutrophils that migrate to the acinus due to an increase in particulate bring an equal rise of elastase and other proteases.
-Alpha 1-antitrypsin deficiency also causes emphysema because of an increase in elastin; however, in this disease, it is because the deficient antitrypsin usually inhibits elastin.
+Healthcare professionals assume that the destruction of the alveolar wall results from excessive lysis of elastin in the interalveolar septum.
+The abundance of macrophages and neutrophils that migrate to the acinus due to an increase in particulate brings an equal rise of elastase and other proteases.
+Alpha-1 antitrypsin deficiency also leads to emphysema due to an increase in elastin.
+However, in this condition, the deficiency of antitrypsin typically inhibits elastin.[39]

 Cystic Fibrosis

 Cystic fibrosis may also cause chronic obstructive pulmonary disease.
-It is an autosomal recessive disease caused by a mutation to the CFTR gene on chromosome 7.
-This gene controls the Cl- channel protein involved in a variety of cells, including goblet cells in the lungs.
+This condition is an autosomal recessive disease caused by a mutation to the CFTR gene on chromosome 7.
+This gene controls the Cl-channel protein involved in various cells, including goblet cells in the lungs.
 The defective Cl-channel affects the viscosity of the mucus in the lungs.
 Thickening is due to increased absorption of sodium (Na) and water from the lumen.
-The thickened mucus disrupts the mucociliary escalator filtration function of the lungs resulting in obstruction.
-One of the supportive treatments for cystic fibrosis breaks the disulfide bonds found in mucous plugs, thinning out the sputum so it can be pushed out by the respiratory cilia.[28]
+The thickened mucus disrupts the mucociliary escalator filtration function of the lungs, resulting in obstruction.
+One of the supportive treatments for cystic fibrosis breaks the disulfide bonds found in mucous plugs, thinning out the sputum so it can be pushed out by the respiratory cilia.[40]

 Heart Failure Cells

-In heart failure, the heart's inability to move blood efficiently results in congestion of the lungs.
-The increase in pressure of the blood in the pulmonary vasculature results in erythrocytes passing into the alveolar septum.
-The erythrocytes are promptly taken up by resident alveolar macrophages.
-As the macrophages engulf any red blood cells present, they are filled with hemosiderin and take on a brown granule appearance viewable under light microscopy with staining.[29]
-Hemosiderin-laden macrophages are more accurately called siderophages and are not specific to a particular disease but may be present whenever blood cells enter the alveolus.
+In heart failure, the heart's inability to pump blood efficiently results in congestion of the lungs.
+Increased blood pressure in the pulmonary vasculature results in erythrocytes passing into the alveolar septum.
+The erythrocytes are promptly engulfed by resident alveolar macrophages.
+As macrophages engulf red blood cells, they accumulate hemosiderin, acquiring a brown granular appearance that is visible under light microscopy with staining.[41]
+Hemosiderin-laden macrophages, also called siderophages, are not specific to a particular disease but may be present whenever blood cells enter the alveolus.[42]

 Tumor Staging

-When staging primary carcinoma of the lung, it is crucial to identify the invasion of the elastic layer of the visceral pleura.
-This finding will increase the T stage of the tumor.
-Since the elastic layer is difficult to visualize with routine stains, a special elastin stain may be used to demonstrate this finding.
+When staging primary lung carcinoma, identifying invasion of the elastic layer of the visceral pleura is crucial.
+This finding increases the T stage of the tumor.
+As the elastic layer is difficult to visualize with routine stains, a special elastin stain may be used to demonstrate this finding.[43][44]

 Media